rubenrabb01/Modeling-MacFish-database/Outputs/Model7/M7-Summary (rstanarm).md

 ### Obtaining means, SD, medians and 95% credible intervals of varying intercepts

-In *fish_inter*, we have saved 4,000 posterior draws (from all 4 chains) for the varying intercepts αj of the 30 fishes.
-For example, the first column of the 4,000 by 30 matrix is a vector of 4,000 posterior simulation draws for the first fish's (*fi_species*:T449202_1) varying intercept α1.
-One quantitative way to summarize the posterior probability distribution of these 4,000 estimates for α1 is to examine their quantiles.
+In *fish_inter*, we use 4 chains and simulate 4,000 posterior draws for the varying intercepts of the 30 fishes.
+To quantitatively summarize the posterior probability distribution of these 4,000 estimates we examine their quantiles.

 - Posterior mean of each alpha